tejasnayak1/tejasnayak1/README.md

 - 📫 How to reach me **tejasnayak1@gmail.com**

-- 📄 Know about my experiences [I am just a traveler who wants to explore the open world of technologies and development](I am just a traveler who wants to explore the open world of technologies and development)
+- 📄 Know about my experiences : I am just a traveler who wants to explore the open world of technologies and development.

 - ⚡ Fun fact **A jack of all trades is a master of none, but oftentimes better than a master of one**